FLYR-Open-Source/flyr-lib-go/README.md

 You can see examples of how to use the default Tracer in [examples/monitoring/default_tracer/main.go](./examples/monitoring/default_tracer/main.go).

-##### Use your own Tracers

-A more advance usage is to create your own Tracers.
-As mentioned above, the default Tracer's name is the service name (which is the `operation_name` in Datadog).
-You can group your operations by creating custom Tracers with custom names.

-For example, you can have a Tracer per layer.
-That means a Tracer for your Service (Domain) layer, another one for your Repository layer and so on.

-You can see examples of how to use custom Tracers in [examples/monitoring/custom_tracers/main.go](./examples/monitoring/custom_tracers/main.go).

 #### Spans

 A **Span** represents a unit of work or operation.
 Spans are the building blocks of Trace.
 In OpenTelemetry, they include the following information: